 Who We Are

 The office is a function of the City of Charlotte and Mecklenburg County.
 CMEMO is assigned to the Charlotte Fire Department for day-to-day supervision.
-The office has a staff of seven including a Hazardous Material Coordinator, Urban Search and Rescue (USAR) Coordinator, two Emergency Management Planners, Financial Officer, Grants Administrator, and a Special Operations Coordinator.
+The office has a staff of seven including a Hazardous Material Coordinator, Urban Search and Rescue (USAR) Coordinator, an Emergency Management Coordinator, two Emergency Management Planners, Financial Officer, Grants Administrator and a Special Operations Coordinator.
 To get more detail on each of these positions, and the staff member that holds each position, click here.